-State Senator Holly Mitchell Talks About New Law To End Hair Discrimination
+State Sen. Holly Mitchell Talks About New Law To End Hair Discrimination

 For years, workplaces and schools have prohibited braids, twists, locks and afros in their grooming policies.
 Those policies have discriminated against the kinky, coily and curly texture of many Americans with African hair roots.